kbspecht/erdos-2025-colorectal-imaging/README.md

 - Endoscopists looking to improve accuracy, speed, and clinical workflow integration
 - Pathologists validating findings in imaging and support diagnoses
-- Hospital management looking to reduce procedure times, lower costs and improve patient outcomes while not interfering with accuracy.
+- Hospital management looking to reduce procedure times, lower costs and improve patient outcomes while not interfering with accuracy
-- Medtech developers providing commercialization and integration with existing endoscopy hardware and practices.
+- Medtech developers providing commercialization and integration with existing endoscopy hardware and practices

 ### Key Performance Indicators (KPI)
+- Intersection over Union (IoU) measuring how well predicted bounding box for polyp detection overlaps with ground truth box
+- Precision measuring proportion of true positives (predictions where IoU exceeds given threshold) among all predicted positives
+- Recall measuring proportion of true positives among all actual positives
+- Mean Average Precision (mAP) measuring mean of average precisions (area under precision-recall curve) across multiple IoU thresholds from 0.5 to 0.95 in increments of 0.05

 ### File Organization
+This repository is divided into six folders:

+#### Check-In

+#### architectures

+#### configs

+#### notebooks

+#### runs

+#### src